-If you believe your life, health, or ability to regain maximum function may be jeopardized due to the standard time frames for standard internal Complaint or Grievance review, you may request an expedited review from UPMC Health Plan at any stage of the Plan's review process.
-You may simultaneously request an expedited external review, or you can request an expedited external Grievance review after receiving the expedited internal review decision.
-(See "Expedited External Review Process" below.)
+If you believe your life, health, or ability to regain maximum function may be jeopardized due to the time frames for an internal Complaint or Grievance, you may request an expedited Grievance review.
+To request an expedited review, you should contact UPMC Health Plan and explain the need for an expedited review.

-Expedited internal review process

-To request an expedited review, you should contact Member Services and explain the need for an expedited review.
 You must obtain written certification from your treating provider that your life, health, or ability to regain maximum function would be placed in jeopardy by the delay inherent in the regular time frames of the internal Complaint or Grievance process.
 The certification must include a clinical rationale and facts to support your provider's position.
-UPMC Health Plan will inform you of the decision verbally and in writing.
-If you file an Expedited Grievance, you have the right to also request, at the same time, a separate External Review by an Independent Review Organization (IRO) not directly affiliated with UPMC Health Plan.
-If you would like an External Review, please indicate that clearly in your Expedited Grievance request.
+You must provide any additional information for consideration in an expedited manner so we can comply with the requirements for an expedited review.
+UPMC Health Plan will then arrange to have the Complaint or Grievance reviewed within 48 hours.
+UPMC Health Plan will inform you of the decision verbally and in writing within 72 hours of receipt of the request for review and the provider certification.